 DR METHOD FOR GROWN-UPS

 Yes, the Dynamic Remodeling method can be effective in adult patients.
-However, it is more difficult to correct an older patient’s deformity than an adolescent patient, but it is still possible.
-An essential factor is anterior chest wall flexibility.
+However, correcting an older patient’s deformity is more complex than an adolescent patient, but it is still possible.
+An essential factor is an anterior chest wall flexibility.
 Because of that, a chest wall flexibility test needs to be done.

 Because of that, they probably wear the brace as prescribed and do the corrective exercises daily.
-Also, when the treatment is finally finished and the chest is corrected without surgery, they feel a great sense of accomplishment and are proud that the hard work paid off.
+Also, when the treatment is finally finished and the chest is corrected without surgery, they feel great accomplishment and are proud that the hard work paid off.

 WHY SUCCESS RATE IS LOWER IN ADULTS